Center for Self-Injury Recovery Services

 Free Confidential Assessment & Referrals

-A counselor is available 24 hours a day, 7 days a week and we are committed to prompt attention.
+A clinical intake advisor is available 24 hours a day, 7 days a week and we are committed to prompt attention.

 Please call us at 1-800-432-5005.